signalogic/SigDL/README.md

 There is an increasing need to push deep learning training, compression, and testing into edge computing, closer to IoT product targets, in order to mitigate latency, internet connection reliability, privacy, and upstream bandwidth cloud weaknesses.
 In a CICD solution, upstream bandwidth is of particular concern when IoT products continuously acquire new data for re-training and re-testing.
 Some product examples include:

-* a local network of very low power smart cameras, local servers providing re-training and re-testing results, allowing any one camera to update knowledge shared among cameras
+* a local network of ultra low power smart cameras, with local servers providing re-training and re-testing to generate updated real-time inferences, allowing any one camera to update knowledge shared among cameras

 * driverless vehicles where acquired new data must be stored temporarily in on-vehicle servers for processing to remove private information (people on private property, license plates, etc)